codefellows/portland-201d3/ProjectWeekGuide.md

 - Description of the biggest challenges faced by your team and how you dealt with them as a team.

 ## Individual Contribution
-Even though the project presentation is a team effort, the *individual* portion of your Project grade depends partially on your participation as a presenter.

-**IMPORTANT NOTE**: If you spend most of your time just navigating, you won't have a fair share of git commits under *your* github username, and will lose a **significant** percentage of points from your Individual Contribution grade.
-Make sure you have a fair share of commits for all three languages (HTML, CSS, and JS).

-### Submit
-- Share links to commits and PRs that show your individual effort.
-- Answers to these questions:
-  - Roughly how many hours total did you spend on this project?
-  - What were the biggest challenges you faced as an individual, and how did you dealt with them?
-  - What technical skills did you gain or improve significantly?
-  - What non-technical things did you learn (e.g., teamwork, project management)?
-  - What are you most proud of?
-  - What was most enjoyable/rewarding?
-  - What would have done differently ("lessons learned")?

----
----
-# Content below is work-in-progress
----
----

-#### General Technical Merit
-- Proper use of HTML
-  - Clear, readable, and efficient structure
-  - Uses semantic markup whenever possible
-- Proper use of CSS
-  - Clear, readable, and efficient styles
-  - Responsive layout on various screen sizes like desktop and mobile
-- Proper use of JavaScript
-  - Clear, readable, and efficient code
-  - Uses domain models to encapsulate data and behavior -- OOP is required !
-  - Contains no unnecessary code

----
----
-From 301's Guide
----
----

-## Day 2 through Day 5: Develop

-### Git Workflow
-Your team and individual grade depends partially on your consistent and effective use of git, including the following aspects:
+Your individual grade depends on your effort in three major areas:

-- Spread the code development workload evenly between team members in JS, HTML, and CSS.
-Share driving/nagivating, and make sure a fair share of git commits are under each member's github username for all three languages (JS, HTML, CSS).
-JS code carries the most weight.
-- Consistently use development branches, PRs, and merges.
+### Collaboration
+Overall team collaboration.
+Ways you can show this (not all are required, but the more you do, the better):
+- Show up on campus and work productively with other team members.
+- Do project/team management.
+- Find or create tools that increase your team's productivity.
+E.g., task management, communication tools, text editors, testing tools, features in Chrome Developer Tools, etc.
-- Use concise, meaningful git commit messages.
+- Use well-named git branches and meaningful git commit messages.
-- Keep sandbox code organized and under version control.

-### Individual Contribution and Grade
-Your individual grade depends on your effort in these areas:
-- General "app level" non-JS contributions: CSS and HTML code, and effort in one or more of the following areas:
+- Write and run manual or automated tests for key parts of your app.
+- Test frequently and make frequent git a-c-p's, PRs, and merges to reduce merge conflict problems.
+- Debug code not writen by you.
+- Refactor code and add code comments for code written by other team members.
+- Share final presentation tasks.
+Though your project presentation will be a team effort and will affect your team grade, there is also an *individual* component that is determined by your participation as a presenter.

+### Project-level contributions
+Effort in one or more of the following areas (again, not all are required; the following lists are just for you to see which ways you can contribute to the team, outside of developing code):
+- Test documents
 - Ideas for app features
 - User stories
 - User's Guide
-  - Test documents
 - README.md files
 - App architecture
 - Explore live data sources, APIs, libraries, frameworks, and new coding language features.
 - UI/UX design
 - Artwork/media file creation/processing
 - Data pre-processing
-  - Server features needed by your app
+- Server features needed by your app (if you do the extra credit)

-  - Contributions in JS code for domain modeling, flow control, logic, and computation
+### Coding
+**IMPORTANT NOTE**: If you spend most of your time just navigating, you won't have a fair share of git commits under *your* github username, and will lose a **significant** percentage of points from your Individual Contribution grade.
+Be sure to make significant contributions and commits in all three languages (HTML, CSS, JS).

+### Submit
-- Overall team collaboration.
-Ways to show this:
+- Share links to commits and PRs that show your individual effort.
-  - Show up on campus and work productively with other team members.
-  - Use well-named git branches and meaningful git commit messages.
-  - Test frequently and make frequent git a-c-p's, PRs, and merges to reduce merge conflict problems.
-  - Write and run automated tests for at least parts of your app.
-  - Refactor code and add code comments for code written by other team members.
-  - Debug code not writen by you.
-  - Share final presentation tasks.
-  - Do project/team management.
-  - Create, configure, and/or enhance tools that increase your team's productivity.
+- Answers to these questions:
+  - Roughly how many hours total did you spend on this project?
+  - What were the biggest challenges you faced as an individual, and how did you dealt with them?
+  - What non-technical things did you learn (e.g., teamwork, project management)?
+  - What technical skills did you gain or improve significantly?
+  - What was most enjoyable/rewarding?
+  - What are you most proud of?
+  - What would you have done differently (what were the "lessons learned")?